SMILEYMUSKAN/School-database/README.md

 ***
 ## *Solution*
 ***
->To solve this problem ,a database can be desined to store information about their each student.
+>To solve this problem ,a database can be desined to store information about regular attendance of their students.

 This database have a table called **School Records**.